First Time in Tokyo: Where to Go and Things to Do

 10 things to do in Tokyo for every first time visitor

 The capital city and the most touristic city in Japan!
-The metropolitan Tokyo offers tourists millions of attractions but what are things and places that you shouldn’t really miss as a first time visitor??
+The metropolitan Tokyo offers tourists millions of attractions but what are things and places that you shouldn’t really miss as a first time visitor?
 Here is a list of 10 things and places for first time in Tokyo!

 Asakusa (浅草) is the historical area in Tokyo and where Tokyo’s oldest temple Sensoji is located.
 If you want to see the traditional and historical side of the city, Asakusa is the first choice.
 Stroll down the historic streets, enjoy Japanese street snacks at Nakamise Street, worship at the great temple and get around by the traditional rickshaw!
+Renting Kimono is also a great idea in Asakusa area where you can take a lot of photos of yourself in Kimono dress with the charming streets of this historic neighbourhood.

 More info: Best Things to Do in Asakusa